pulyaevskiy/node-interop/node_interop/README.md

 ## Status

-`1.0.0-dev` version is under active development and includes many changes:

-- Depends on Dart SDK >= 2.0.0-dev
-- Supports new `build_runner` system
-- Supports both DDC and dart2js
-- Removes all higher-level abstractions to separate libraries (node_io and node_http) so that this library only provides JS API bindings and some utilities.

 While 1.0.0 is still in `dev` mode breaking changes are likely to occur.

 Make sure to checkout [CHANGELOG.md][changelog] after every release, all